IBM/charts/repo/ibm-helm/ibm-cacc-prod.md

 Error: INSTALLATION FAILED: execution error at (ibm-cacc-prod/templates/checks/configDataCheck.yaml:24:10): The provided PVC configdata-pvc does NOT exist in the namespace <namespace>

+When the Configuration PVC is provided, the configuration0.properties file, which holds advanced properties set via the "Manage > Configuration > System" UI (Glass URI) in Cognos Analytics and facilitates synchronization across distributed servers, will be persisted.
+If the Configuration PVC is not configured, the CM configuration data will NOT be persisted and will be lost when the CM pod restarts.
 ```
 configs:
   pvcConfigData: